kzeng10/fusdvs/README.md

 This is also my first app made with Express, Angular, and Socket.io. (and first time using any of them)

-Running on Openshift.
-It's such a hassle to deal with right now since it creates a separate local repo that I have to use to push any changes, so any changes I make I have to copy/paste them from here to that repo.
+This app is running on Openshift.
+It's such a hassle to deal with right now since it creates a separate local repo that I have to use to push any changes, so every time I make a change I have to copy paste those files from this repo into that one.
 Ugh.

+You can find it running on OpenShift <a href='http://fusdvs-kzeng.rhcloud.com'>here</a>.

+To run on your local machine:

+1. Make sure you have <b>node.js</b> and <b>npm</b> installed (get it from the <a href='http://nodejs.org'>Node.js website</a>, version 0.10 and up recommended)
+2. Fork this repo, `cd` into the main directory and run `npm install`
+3. After it's done installing all the dependencies, run `node index.js`
+4. Go to `localhost:3000` in your web browser!

+As an added bonus, I would recommend you to get <a href='https://github.com/remy/nodemon'>nodemon</a>, which is really useful if you plan on tweaking/modifying this web app (which you probably would be doing if you're running this on your local machine).

+Version 0.02, 3/16,2015:
+- Added history table and time stamps
+- Hit enter to submit name
+- Includes both dropdown menu and text entry for names not in the list
+- Prompt user before removing name from list
+- Clear all and clear history buttons with prompting

 Version 0.01, 3/15/2015:

 - Configured working Express server with valid environment variables and basic routes
 - Configured basic views and controllers with Angular
 - Got socket.io working!
+- Includes list of JSON objects of all the people in line to speak just for reference

 To do:

 - Styling and formatting (Katherine and Valerie help again) (Bootstrap this time?)
-	- Press enter key to add your name (jQuery?)
 - Authentication for removing people from the list
 - Or, put the list of people in a separate admin page (with password) and adding names to another page